Many dog owners wonder whether having two dogs is better than one.

-He chewed and scratched at the door frame, he scratched the paint on the wall and even scratched a hole in the vinyl floor covering.
+He chewed and scratched the door frame, scratched the paint on the wall, and even scraped a hole in the vinyl floor covering.

-So, a few months later when a friend needed to find a home for an abandoned puppy, I became a two-dog owner.
+So, a few months later, when a friend needed to find a home for an abandoned puppy, I got a second dog.

-To successfully introduce a second dog into your family, the best time to add a second dog is when the first is 2- to 3-years old.
+To successfully introduce a second dog into your family, the best time to add it is when the first is 2- to 3-years old.
 In a multiple-dog household, it’s best to add a younger dog.

-Litter mates are more likely to bond with each other rather than with their owner.
+Littermates are more likely to bond with each other rather than with their owner.
 They also are more likely to exhibit bullying and aggression.

-Owning a dog is expensive.
-From adoption fees to vet fees to food, toys and more.
+Start by recognizing that owning a dog is expensive.
+From adoption fees to vet fees to food, toys, and more.

 Use this pet ownership cost guide to figure out how much it will cost to own a dog for at least 15 years.
 Then, double that if you’re planning to get a second pup.

-Bottom line: Trust your instincts.
+Trust your instincts.
 And analyze your dog.
 Would adding a second dog enhance her life?
-If so, and you have the time, patience and financial means — go ahead and get a second dog.
+If so, and you have the time, patience, and financial means — go ahead and get a second dog.

 Sara B. Hansen has spent the past 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching Dog’s Best Life.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi puppy.
 Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ [email protected].